rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 **USE CAUTION - YOU HAVE BEEN WARNED!**

 **Objective:** We will create a new conditional access policy.
 We will include or exclude users from that policy.
 We will Grant control access to enforce multifactor authentication.
+Conditional access policies have three modes - Report Only, On and Off.

 Conditional AccessPolicy Setup:
 1. Select 'Create New Policy'